michaelgfalk/mpce-database-reform/README.md

 ## MMF-2

 The schema included in this repo contains table definitions for the MMF-2 database.
 But it does not import the data into the tables, and the SQL does not necessarily represent the most up-to-date version of the schema.
-Please see the [mmf-parser project](https://github.com/michaelgfalk/mmf-parser) for the latest build scripts for the **MMF-2**.
+Please see the [mmf-parser project](https://github.com/michaelgfalk/mmf-parser) for the latest build scripts for the **MMF-2** tables.

 ## Credits